YOLO-LLTS: Real-Time Low-Light Traffic Sign Detection via Prior-Guided Enhancement and Multibranch Feature Interaction: Introduction

 To address the dual challenges of small targets with low resolution and low visibility in low-light environments, we have designed an end-to-end traffic sign recognition algorithm specifically for low-light conditions.
-As shown in Fig. \ref{first}, after the camera captures the traffic signs, the vehicle equipped with an assisted driving system performs calculations through a mobile edge computing device.
-The system uses our model YOLO-LLTS to detect the traffic signs, ensuring driving safety \cite{camera}.
-YOLO-LLTS improved YOLOv8 by utilizing high-resolution images to extract clearer features, and it also designed a new multi-branch features interaction attention module to fuse features from different receptive fields.
+As shown in Fig. \ref{first}, low-light conditions can impair the driver's visibility, leading to the neglect of traffic signs and potential violations of traffic regulations.
+The ADAS, equipped with our YOLO-LLTS model, alerts the driver to take corrective actions or directly controls the vehicle upon detecting traffic signs.
+For example, when the system detects a speed limit sign, it automatically adjusts the vehicle's speed to comply with the road's speed limit.
+Similarly, if a stop sign is detected, the system either alerts the driver or automatically applies the brakes.
+YOLO-LLTS improved YOLOv8 by utilizing high-resolution images to extract clearer features, and it also designed a new Multibranch features interaction attention module to fuse features from different receptive fields.
 Additionally, we have developed a prior-providing module that not only enhances the image but also supplements its details.
 Our algorithm effectively mitigates the poor performance of existing methods under low-light conditions, thereby improving the safety of autonomous driving systems.
 Furthermore, to address the lack of low-light scene data in existing traffic sign datasets, we have constructed a multi-scene Chinese traffic sign dataset ranging from dusk to deep night, providing a foundational resource for industry research in this area.

 In summary, the main contributions of our proposed method are as follows: \begin{itemize} \item [1)] \textbf{Chinese Nighttime Traffic Sign Sample Set:} To address the lack of traffic sign datasets under low-light conditions, we constructed a novel dataset named CNTSSS.
 This dataset was collected across 17 cities in China, containing images captured under various nighttime lighting conditions ranging from dusk to deep night.
 It covers diverse scenarios, including urban, highway, and rural environments, as well as clear and rainy weather conditions.